premake/premake-core/website/docs/sysincludedirs.md

 sysincludedirs { "paths" }
 ```

-For Visual Studio, these paths are placed in the "VC++ Directories" properties panel.
+For Visual Studio, these paths are placed in the "VC++ Directories" properties panel under "External Include Directories".
+Note that unlike gcc and clang this does not control warning levels.
+See externalwarnings to control the warning level for sysincludes in visual studio.

 For GCC and Clang, they are preceded with the `-isystem` flag, rather than `-I`.
 For toolsets which do not support the concept of system include directories, they are treated as a normal include directory.

 Include files located via a system include directory are treated as correct: no warnings will be shown for the contents of the file.
+Note that this is different for visual studio.

 ### Parameters ###